cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 The default form factor is now 'huge' to correct inconsistent viewport sizing that had occurred when a test used the default viewport for a test run vs defining a huge viewport.
 This may require screenshot updates, but no code changes are necessary.

+### TerraService
+- The `viewportChangePause` option was removed the `Terra.should.matchScreenshot`.

 ### ServeStaticService

-The serve static service can serve a static site or compile a site from the wepback config.
+The serve static service can serve a static site or compile a site from the webpack config.
 The compiled site will be served by webpack-dev-server and the static site will be served by serve static.

 The service will no longer inject the locale into served html files.